Skip to main content

 Exposes node metadata (IDs, titles, types, statuses, timestamps) through an MCP-style interface.
 Agents and backend jobs can query Drupal content in structured form without pulling full rendered pages.

-Key takeaway: A thin, read-only capability surface pays off.
-Focused output stays predictable, cache-friendly, and easy to extend later without breaking clients.
+A thin, read-only capability surface stays predictable, cache-friendly, and easy to extend later without breaking clients.
+Resist the urge to expose full entity data through this endpoint.

 View Code